 For your life, don’t go to sites containing any degree of porn, soft or hard.
 Don’t look at pictures containing scantily-clad women or men, models with indiscreet clothing, and women in bathing suits.
 A little always leads to more, so don’t even stick your toe in those waters.

 Regularly backup the files on your computer, copying to another location.
-There are various methods that work for this (talk to Sara for further advice).
+There are various methods that work for this.
 One free highly-rated program to make backups easy: AOMEI Backupper.
+Another easy to use program that stores your data on the cloud is Google Backup and Sync.

 Use a good surge protector, and unplug it from the wall when electrical storms come through.